matthieubosquet/css-azure-app-service/README.md

-# Community Solid Server (CSS) in an Azure App Service
+# Hosting the Community Solid Server (CSS) in an Azure App Service

 This repository is setup to facilitate the deployment of the [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer) in Azure.